-When people return to the building the next day, less contaminants remain, and the space is filled with clean, fresh air.
+When people return to the building the next day, fewer contaminants remain, and space is filled with clean, fresh air.
 It’s important to note, this method may require more regular maintenance to systems, particularly the filters.

 Keeping All Filters Clean

 While on the topic of filters, keeping them well maintained is another way to ensure cleaner air.
 Standard filters won’t actually trap airborne disease particles; however, they do allow better airflow.
 When more outdoor air can flow into an area, it helps to dilute the level of contaminants in the air.
 It also keeps air flowing more freely, meaning there is less stagnation of air.